 As all of us move through our own levels of improving our health status, we are sure to meet others in their journeys.
 Some are ‘ahead’ of us, and some have not yet reached the levels that we have achieved.
 Woefully, we will meet those who have not even begun, or perhaps worse yet, don’t realize that they can begin.

 For me, this begs the question, “are we obligated, in any way, to ‘pay it forward’”?
-Surely someone at sometime helped ignite the spark thatpay it forward sent us on our journeys.
+Surely someone at sometime helped ignite the spark that sent us on our journeys.
 For some it was their doctor, others a family member.
 Movie scenes can do it, or even just waking up one day sick and tired of not being able to keep up with the kids.

 Yesterday I stumbled across a video from TEDMed that spoke to this issue at the end of an interview with Lance Armstrong.
 Love him or hate him; I don’t really care.
 It isn’t debatable for me.
 To each their own, but I often find that he has interesting things to say regarding cancer (eff you, Cancer, by the way) patients, treatments, and recovery.
 The entire video is almost 25 minutes long, and can be seen here.
 Near the end he tells a story about leaving the hospital after his first rounds of therapy.
 It was on my birthday, and as he was getting ready to go, his doctor told him about the ‘obligation of the cured’